-The St. Faustina Tumbler 20 oz. will keep your coffee hot or your refreshments cold while you are on the go.
-The 20 oz.
-Tumbler is made of stainless steel and features a see-thru plastic lid with a suction seal.
+The St. Faustina Tumbler will keep your coffee hot or your refreshments cold while you are on the go.
+The 20 oz. tumbler is made of stainless steel and features a see-thru plastic lid with a suction seal.
 The perfect travel companion for the car, office, school or outdoor event.
 Makes a truly unique and practical gift!

 For countries where tracking numbers are not available, this item should arrive by regular post within 2-4 weeks.
 Orders that have not arrived within 45 days of order processing are eligible for a free reshipment or a refund.

 Patron Saint of mercy.

 Maria Faustina Kowalska (born Helena Kowalska) was a Polish Roman Catholic nun and mystic.
 She was the third of ten children born to a poor but devout Catholic family.
 Helena had very little education and was rejected from several convents because of her poverty and lack of education.
 At the age of 20, Helena was finally accepted and entered the Congregation of the Sisters of Our Lady of Mercy in Warsaw, Poland.
 There, she took the name Sr. Faustina and spent time in convents in both Poland and Lithuania.

 Throughout her life, Sr. Faustina reported having visions of Jesus and conversations with him, of which she wrote in her diary, later published as The Diary of Saint Maria Faustina Kowalska: Divine Mercy in My Soul.
 Her biography, submitted to the Congregation for the Causes of Saints, quoted some of these conversations with Jesus regarding the Divine Mercy devotion.
 Her apparitions of Jesus inspired the Roman Catholic devotion to the Divine Mercy and earned her the title of “Secretary of Divine Mercy.”